aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 In this how-to article we will explain how to implement the usage of these data formats in mapping files and, if applicable, format-specific requirements.
 The examples make clear that each mapping closely follows the structure of the file being described.
 Thus, if you know the format of the file to map, creating a corresponding mapping file for the Data Exchange Library is rather straightforward.

-We will show examples of mapping data into your AIMMS identifiers, but note that you can also write data from AIMMS identifiers into a specified datafile by using the function .
+We will show examples of mapping data into your AIMMS identifiers, but note that you can also write data from AIMMS identifiers into a specified datafile by using the function :any:`dex::WriteToFile`.
 An example of this is given for the Excelfile.

 Prerequisites
 --------------